 Assets to trade | Forex, stocks, commodities, CFDs, indices, crypto-over 26,000 instruments |

-Is TradingView free at the brokerage? | Yes, TradingView Essential (aka Basic), and TradingView Plus & TradingView Premium with sufficient trading volume |
+Regulation | Yes, TradingView Essential (aka Basic), TradingView Plus & TradingView Premium with sufficient trading volume via BlackBull for free |

-Other apps available | cTrader, MetaTrader 4/5, BlackBull Invest, BlackBull CopyTrader |
+Other trading software available | cTrader, MetaTrader 4/5, BlackBull Invest, BlackBull CopyTrader, ZuluTrade and Myfxbook |

 Support | Industry-leading Support on hand 24/7 |